Retail businesses collect more data than ever before and from every aspect of the supply chain, including:

 - Product launches with no sales history

 Training effective AI models must happen at a granularity that matches your unique business rules, processes and market conditions.
-This is the only way for the AI or predictive analytics engine to account for variations in store type, local seasonality, customer behavior, and hundreds of other factors that influence true demand.
+This is the only way for the AI or predictive analytics engine to account for variations in store type, local seasonality, customer behaviour, and hundreds of other factors that influence true demand.

 4. In-House Development vs. Proven Solutions